BrandonTang89/HanabiTelegramBot/readme.md

 - `./inc` - Contains all the header (`.h`) files.
 - `./src` - Contains all the source (`.cpp`) files.
 - `./proto` - Contains all the protobuf (`.proto`) files.

+## To Do
+- Beautify the telegram output
+  - Bold headers
+  - Emojis
+- Implement turn based game play